sidneykung/online_shopper_intentions/README.md

 This project uses the [Online Shoppers Purchasing Intention Dataset](https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset#) from the UCI Machine Learning Repository.

 The research study gathered data from each session of website traffic over the 1-year period.
-The 'Revenue' column was used as the target variable in this classification project.
+The `Revenue` column was used as the target variable in this classification project.
 Below is a description of each column in the original dataset.

 | Column Name | Description |
 |-|-|